Want to start a dropshipping business? Here's everything you need to know to get started.

 Is dropshipping a legitimate business?

-Dropshipping is merely a fulfillment model, one used by many global retailers, and is perfectly legal.
+Absolutely.
+Dropshipping is a popular fulfilment model used by many global retailers.
 Like with any business, satisfying customer expectations and building a brand that resonates with the right audience is still key to long-term success.

 How much do dropshippers make on an average?